LiyangLingIntel/AirQualityPrediction/README.md

 * `models/` : 210 models for prediction
 * `outputs` : partial of my outputs: one for test data & three for reducing calculation complexity
 * report.pdf

-PS: Because the dataset files are too large to email, so I only packaged necessaty files, if you want to run all of my code, please email me to resend those middle data or rerun processing files in above order.